MatthewClark2/SeminarProject/src/main/resources/prj.clark.alchemy/LanguageSpec.md

     import foo as f     // Identical to the first import, but aliases the foo module as simply f.

-You may import any attribute from a module, although non-module attributes may not be imported directly.
+You may import any attribute from a module, although non-module attributes may also be imported directly.
 As an example, assume that the `barlib2.ext` from earlier has attributes `helpera` and `helperb`.

     import bar.barlib1                // Legal!

     import bar.barlib2                // Legal!
     barlib2.helperfn                  // Legal!

-    // Individual definitions cannot be imported directly. import bar.barlib2.helpera        // Illegal!
+    // Individual definitions can be imported directly. import bar.barlib2.helpera        // Legal!
     from bar.barlib2 import helpera   // Legal!

     // You can also import multiple attributes in a single line.